davidmjadams/simpleshapes/content/articles/writing-effective-landing-page-content.md

 Start writing, get everything down first, then you can cut down to the essential.
 Don’t worry about where things will feature yet.
 Strong messaging will be the core that everything else will grow from.
 Remember, [write hot, edit cold](https://books.google.co.uk/books?id=p36ErrGRq88C&pg=PA83&lpg=PA83&dq=write+hot,+edit+cold#v=onepage&q=write%20hot%2C%20edit%20cold&f=false).

 Once you have this all down on paper, it should make the next steps easier.
 Namely building the thing.
-Step 2 (coming soon) of this guide is a walkthrough on how to actually build and launch a killer landing page that converts.
+The [next article in this series](https://simpleshapes.io/articles/writing-effective-landing-page-content/) is a walkthrough on how to actually build and launch a killer landing page that converts.